-Geodata for Human Rights Winter School: 10th – 14th of February 2025
+Geodata for Human Rights Winter School: 10-14 February 2025

 The Geodata for Human Rights Winter School 2025 is a unique interdisciplinary program designed to introduce early career researchers to the innovative use of geospatial technologies for human rights documentation and advocacy.

 The winter school will take place from 10th – 14th of February 2025 in Erlangen (with day trips to Nuremberg).
 Participants will engage in hands-on exercises with Geographic Information Systems (GIS) and remote sensing data, learn about the ethical considerations of geodata, and explore real-world applications through case studies and project work.
 Throughout the five-day program, participants will engage in critical discussions, collaborative projects, and reflective science communication sessions.
+Hands-on activities will be led by guest geospatial experts from Human Rights Watch.

 The winter school aims to foster a diverse and inclusive learning environment.
 We welcome applications from researchers who already specialize in human rights and others who are new to the field but who bring relevant expertise.
 We will cover participants‘ accommodation during the winter school and can contribute up to 250€ to the travel costs of applicants based in Germany or other countries in Europe.
 Upon completion, participants will receive a certificate of attendance.
 The Geodata for Human Rights Winter School is an unparalleled opportunity to advance your knowledge, enhance your skills, and contribute to the global effort of human rights advocacy through the power of geospatial data.